 That means less worry of bacteria setting up camp in microscopic voids of the surface, no risk of water, or oil seeping in below the surface.
 This saves you even more money down the road, less work for you, and less time worrying whether a section of your countertop needs to be resealed in a certain spot.

 How to Clean Quartz Countertops

 Cleaning quartz is pretty easy, thankfully.
-Once you have the basic no-no’s established, and you have a non-acidic cleaner that is free of phosphates and ammonia, the routine is pretty straight forward:
+Once you have the basic no-no’s established, and you have a cleaner that is free of phosphates and ammonia, the routine is pretty straight forward:

 First, wipe down any major spills and clear the surface with a dish towel or a sponge, and then go ahead and spray your Granite Gold Quartz Brite® directly onto the counter.
 From here you can buff the surface clean with a lint-free microfiber cloth to bring back the crystal clear shine.

 Still want to learn more?
 Have other stone you’re not 100% positive on how to care for?
 Check out some other helpful articles we have like this one, or you can even reach out to one of our experts at 1-800-475-STONE.
 For stone care products you can trust from a company built upon decades of stone work and care, Granite Gold® has everything you need to make your investment last a lifetime, and look as good as the day it was installed.
 If you spend $45 or more, we’ll cover the shipping!